will-rogers/StableStateSSF/README.md

 Please write with any questions, concerns, or inquiries to will.rogers@yale.edu

-All movement data is publically available, and spatial data was collected from public resources.
+All movement data are publically available, and spatial data was collected from public resources.

 Spatial covariate data is provided as R data objects for ease, but the movement data (besides that contained in amt) is available on MoveBank.